rpclib/rpclib/doc/pages/primer.md

 double divide(double a, double b) {
     if (b == 0) {
-        rpc::this_handler().set_error("Division by zero");
+        rpc::this_handler().respond_error("Division by zero");
     }
     return a / b;
 }
 ```

 You might be puzzled about why we are not returning after setting the error.
-The reason for this is that `set_error` throws an internal exception that is handled inside the library.
+The reason for this is that `respond_error` throws an internal exception that is handled inside the library.
 This might be an implementation detail, but it's good to know what happens here (and it's unlikely to change).

 Now, with the added error handling, our server is bullet-proof.
 Or is it?